 Artisanal chocolate in Winnipeg

 If you do a google search on “artisanal chocolate” you’ll be surprised to land on the site of Winnipeg’s own Chocolatier Constance Popp , the Manitoba capital’s only award-winning artisanal chocolatier.
-Good on Constance (whose last name is Menzies) for scooping up that sought-after URL, as the quest for excellence in artisanal chocolate is a growing global phenomenon and the reason I am writing Chocolatour: A Quest for the World’s Best Chocolate.
+Good on Constance (whose last name is Menzies) for scooping up that sought-after URL, as the quest for excellence in artisanal chocolate is a growing global phenomenon and the reason I am writing the Chocolatour series.

 Constance Popp Chocolatier

 I first met Constance a number of years ago at the “Chicks and Chocolate” fundraising event in Winnipeg.
 She was busy handing out free chocolates and it was then that I had the first opportunity to try her chocolates.
 I’ll never forget the taste and texture of the Manitoba beet truffle, which remains one of my favourite chocolates to this day.
 As well, another amazing chocolate creation you’ll find at Constance Popp Chocolatier is the dark chocolate maple bacon bark.
 If you’ve never had bacon bark, you’re really missing out on something terrific.
 The slight saltiness and smokiness of the crushed bacon goes impeccably well with the 56% dark chocolate and the hint of maple gives it a truly Manitoba flavouring.

 Constance is well known throughout the province for making uniquely Manitoba products such as her chocolate golden boy, the “Birch Bar” made from birch syrup, and the Manitobar, a small bar shaped like the province of Manitoba and filled with hemp, flax and sunflower seeds, and lemon honey to make it a healthy form of indulgence.